Michael Dickson got the scoop on how to write a whodunit mystery!

 So, what is a clue?

 Clues are facts.
 They are the blurry colors on the puzzle piece.
 Each clue builds on the next until the mystery is solved, much like how the colors on each puzzle piece help the picture to come into view.
-Eventually you narrow your focus down to one or two pieces and solve the puzzle.
+Eventually, you narrow your focus down to one or two pieces and solve the puzzle.

 To accomplish this, consider beginning with your suspects.
 Have you crafted the characters prior to writing?
 By having fully imagined characters before you develop the novel, you can utilize each character’s distinctive trait as a starting point to creating each clue.

-For example, begin with a line-up of well developed suspects.
+For example, begin with a line-up of well-developed suspects.
 You may already have an idea of who your killer is, but for the sake of this example, start by creating scenes where each suspect is introduced to the reader and the story’s detective.
-Through this introduction, sprinkle in ideas, dialogue, physical attributes, and items specifically associated with that character which will implicate them as a possible suspect.
-Do this for each character as they are introduced, and be sure to implicate several characters for each clue revealed.

 You may find it helpful to create a small graph with each character listed on the top and the clues you plan to introduce to the left.
 As your introductions continue and the character traits, dialogue, attributes, etc. help to pile up evidence, the suspect pool will eventually narrow and you will have your killer.
 Or will you?

-The clues you reveal through each suspect can also serve another purpose.
 Like the puzzle pieces you jam together, at first it seems that the picture is becoming clearer.
-But one misjudgement and you find out you were dead wrong.
+But one misjudgment and you find out you were dead wrong.
 A clue can do the very same thing.
 These are called red herrings or false clues.

 A red herring is a deceptive clue that leads the sleuth away from the killer.
 Red herrings can build on top of each other until they are it’s finally revealed that they are false, and have diverted attention away from the real killer.
 They’re a staple of the mystery novel and need to be included for your story to pack the punch the reader anticipates with today’s novels.

 As I’ve described, creating clues for your mystery novel need not be a difficult task.
-By taking the time to create your suspects ahead of time, you can use your creativity to develop clues utilizing your characters unique attributes that point both to the red herring and the killer.
+By taking the time to create your suspects ahead of time, you can use your creativity to develop clues utilizing your characters’ unique attributes that point both to the red herring and the killer.

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.